RackHD/docs/docs/rackhd/configuration.rst

 **Note**: although there is no limitation to enable authentication together with insecure HTTP (httpsEnabled = false) for an endpoint, it is strongly not recommended to do so.
-Sending user credentials over un-encrypted HTTP expose user to the risk of malicious attacks.
+Sending user credentials over unencrypted HTTP connection exposes users to the risk of malicious attacks.

 Setting up username and password
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Every time a request is send an API that needs authentication, a token needs to be send alongside
+Every time a request is sent an API route that needs authentication, a token needs to be send with
-of the request.
-The token is returned by RackHD by posting a request to /login API with username
+the request.
+The token is returned by RackHD by posting a request to the /login API with a
-and password in the request body.
+username and password in the request body.

-The default username and password is setup in the configure file.
+The default username and password is setup in the config file.

 .. list-table::